kisdanta/STS_Angular_coding_conventions/typescript/README.md

 if (error !== null)
 ```

-### 3.4 Optionals vs |undefined type
+### 3.4 Optionals vs undefined type

-> In addition, TypeScript supports a special construct for optional parameters and fields, using `?`:
+> In addition, TypeScript (3.7) supports a special construct for optional parameters and fields, using `?`:

 ```ts
 ✅ Good